speechchemistry/corpus-phonetics/speakerAF_mark1_2_3_4_14_16/README.md

 mark16vox_ker.wav
 ```

 However these can't be included for copyright reasons.
-There is an image of the a sample in Figure 1
+There is an image of a sample in Figure 1
 in the paper [Corpus phonetics for under-documented languages](http://journals.linguisticsociety.org/proceedings/index.php/amphonology/article/view/4682/4312).
 And the audio is also at https://live.bible.is/bible/KERABT/MRK/2